ClawCraneNet: Leveraging Object-level Relation for Text-based Video Segmentation: Related Work

 \subsection{Text-based Video Segmentation}

 Certain success has been achieved in referring image segmentation.
 Beyond image domain, the temporal coherence of referred video objects is still waiting to be explored.
 Recently, Gavrilyuk \etal \cite{gavrilyuk2018actor} extend Actor-Action Dataset (A2D) with human-annotated sentences and introduce the challenging task of actor and action video segmentation from referring expressions.
 They adopt language guided dynamic convolution filters to fuse the multi-modal feature.
 Since then, bottom-up methods have sprung up.
 Wang \etal \cite{wang2019asymmetric} utilize asymmetric attention mechanisms to facilitate visual guided linguistic feature learning.
 Later, they \cite{wang2020context} extend vanilla dynamic convolution with a context modulated dynamic convolution kernel.
 Ning \etal \cite{ningpolar} convert spatial relations to terms of direction and range for better linguistic spatial formulation.
 McIntosh \etal \cite{mcintosh2020visual} introduce a capsule-based approach for better capturing the relationship between multi-modal features.
 For further mining continuous temporal information, they extend the A2D dataset with annotations for all frames.
+Hui \etal~\cite{hui2021collaborative} introduce an additional 2D spatial encoder to alleviate the intrinsic spatial misaligned problem in 3D CNNs.

 In this work, with the concrete objects obtained with the instance segmentation module, we explicitly exploit temporal coherence among all frames in a video including annotated key-frames and unlabeled frames.